gjbex/worker-ng/examples/README.md

 1. `failures`: some of the work items for this job will fail to help experiment with `wresume` and `wsummarize`.

-For developers, a number of artefacts are available as well.
+For developers, a number of artefacts are available as well in the `dev` subdirectory.

-1. `worker_1234`: worker directory for job ID 1234 to experiment with the log files and other artefacts.
-1. `worker_1234_failures`: worker directory for job ID 1234 that had failed work items to experiment with the log files and other artefacts.